-For students in receipt of the maximum special support element of maintenance, the loan may be increased to £10,490 for students who are not living with their parents or up to £8,882 for students living at home with their parents.
-Maintenance loans for students aged 60 or over may be available up to a maximum of £3,893.
+For students in receipt of the maximum special support element of maintenance, the loan may be increased.
+Maintenance loans for students aged 60 or over may be available up to a maximum of £4,221.

 Loan rates are reduced when students are in their final year of study.
 Maintenance loans are partially subject to household income assessment.

-Information for independent students under the age of 25 – please see the information shown below:
+Information for independent students under the age of 25 – please see the website shown below:

 Equivalent Level Qualifications